Practical tips to help you improve your credit rating and avoid expensive high interest loans

 Ofcom’s new chief, Sharon White, told a conference hosted by the consumers association Which:

-“When Ofcom was established, access to a reliable internet connection and mobile phone was a ‘nice to have’.
+“When Ofcom was established, access to a reliable internet connection and a mobile phone was a ‘nice to have’.
 “Now it is essential to the functioning of the economy, to the way people work and live their lives.”

 Now Ofcom wants users receiving the slowest speeds to be able to cancel their contracts with no penalties.
 The new rules will apply to service providers using digital subscriber line (DSL) technology.